 Where History Comes Alive and Adventure Awaits

-More than a road to Montana’s goldfields, the Bozeman Trail was also a corridor of cultural encounters and conflict.
+More than a road to Montana’s gold fields, the Bozeman Trail was also a corridor of cultural encounters and conflict.
 Its establishment brought migrating settlers and Native American tribes into direct contact, shaping the social fabric of the West and sparking pivotal treaties and battles.

 Tracing the Path of Courage and Conflict Across the American West